-• This subsidy applies to any employer subject to COBRA.
+- This subsidy applies to any employer subject to COBRA.
 So all Pennsylvania employers with more than 20 employees will need to comply.
 But, it also applies to virtually every employer in New Jersey, because it applies to any State law that provides COBRA-type protections, such as New Jersey's "mini-COBRA" law.

-• Employers will have to go back to all employees who were involuntary terminated after September 1, 2008, and send new notices advising them of their new election period and the subsidy program.

-• No official notice forms are available, but are expected to be issued within 30 days.
+(NOTE: As of July 10, 2009, Pennsylvania has a similar mini-COBRA law covering employers with fewer than 20 employees). - Employers will have to go back to all employees who were involuntary terminated after September 1, 2008, and send new notices advising them of their new election period and the subsidy program. - No official notice forms are available, but are expected to be issued within 30 days.
 Despite this, employers are expected to comply with the new COBRA requirements starting March 1, 2009, for any new terminations.
 However, the law does establish somewhat of a grace period for the retroactive notices, which can be issued anytime within the next 60 days (although the subsidy will accrue on March 1, 2009).